Partial Submissions

 E-commerce Checkout

-Capture data on abandoned carts to follow up with targeted emails.
-Offer incentives or reminders to motivate customers to complete their purchase, boosting conversion rates and recovering potentially lost sales.
+Send reminders or offers to bring customers back. to complete their purchase, boosting conversion rates and recovering potentially lost sales.

 an illustration of partial submission